zewa666/generator-aurelia/README.md

 # generator-aurelia

-This is a Yeoman Generator for the skeleton app the [Aurelia](http://www.aurelia.io/) platform.
+This is a Yeoman Generator for the [Skeleton App](https://github.com/aurelia/skeleton-navigation) of the [Aurelia](http://www.aurelia.io/) platform.
 It sets up a standard navigation-style app using gulp to build your ES6 code with the 6to5 compiler.
 Karma/Jasmine testing is also configured.

 For more info please visit the official site: http://www.aurelia.io/